Josh Kempen

 Josh Kempen (born 3 November 1988) is a South African and Australian singer-songwriter, actor and model.
 In 2018, his album, The Morning Show, was nominated for a South African Music Award for Best Alternative Album.

+Since 2024 he has been part of the indie-pop duo, Pamela, with Sarah Ellen.

-Early life
+Early life and education

 Kempen was born in Johannesburg in South Africa in 1988.
 He emigrated to Australia as a child with his parents.
 The first album he owned was by Sixto Rodriguez.
 He learned the guitar at the age of fifteen.
 After high school, he pursued a law degree and qualified as an attorney.
 He worked at Harvey Nossel Attorneys in Johannesburg.
 He also worked as a waiter in Lake Como in Italy.